 Current and planned development

 Planning consent has also been granted for a further 40,000 sq ft Grade A office building on the same site.
-Called Benchmark, the five-storey building is being marketed by Muse Developments as a pre-let opportunity.
+The 42,528 sq ft five-storey building, named Benchmark, will include a roof terrace, green roof and double height entrance and is being marketed by Muse Developments as a pre-let opportunity.

 Plans have been submitted for a further 45,000 sq ft Grade A office development called Neon on the site of the outdated Norden House building, which was purchased by the council for redevelopment in 2018.
 The building is being marketed for pre-let and designed by global architecture practice BDP to meet BREEAM Excellent and EPC A standards.